Last Updated: March 28, 2026

 | Genus | Apistogramma |

-| Species | A. trifasciata (Eigenmann & Kennedy, 1903) |
+| Species | A. Trifasciata (Eigenmann & Kennedy, 1903) |

 Apistogramma trifasciata was described by Eigenmann and Kennedy in 1903, making it one of the earliest described species in the genus.
 The name “trifasciata” translates to “three-striped,” referring to the three dark lateral bands visible on the body.
-The species has a complex taxonomic history, with several formerly recognized subspecies now generally treated as geographic variants or color forms rather than distinct taxa.
+The species has a complex taxonomic history, with several formerly recognized subspecies now treated as geographic variants or color forms rather than distinct taxa.
 Its wide distribution across multiple river basins in southern South America has resulted in significant variation between populations, which keeps taxonomists and hobbyists alike interested in this small but charismatic fish.

 Origin & Natural Habitat